Are Hot Tubs Worth It? Pros & Cons

 Hot Tub Energy Costs

 Your electricity costs will be dependent on a few factors, including the temperature you like to heat your hot tub to, your unit price per kilowatt-hour, and how often you use your hot tub.
 You can expect to pay around $20 per month, especially for newer models, if you are an average hot tub user.

 Hot Tub Water and Chemicals

 You’re going to need to drain and clean your hot tub every three to four months to make sure that it stays in good condition.
 There are a couple of ways to figure out how much this will cost, though we have a little equation to help.

 Multiply the capacity of your hot tub by the number of times that you drain your hot tub during the year.
 Next, divide the total number that you got by 12, which will create your monthly water use number.
 Lastly, multiply that number by your cost of water per gallon.

-Of course, don’t forget that you will likely need to purchase chlorine or bromine to balance and sanitize your hot tub water, which hovers around $10-20 per month.
+Of course, don’t forget that you will need to purchase chlorine or bromine and other chemicals to balance and sanitize your hot tub water, which hovers around $10-20 per month.

 Are Saltwater Hot Tubs Worth it?